CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

 5. In patient medication calendars, the name of the month should be bilingual with the English in parentheses.

-6. Do not use optical kerning in Adobe InDesign, Adobe Illustrator or any other desktop publishing software.

-7. Replace Microsoft Office form field checkboxes with the Unicode ballot box character: ☐ (U+2610) or ☑ (U+2611).

 8. When translating the *Cancer Program Family Update*: